Do Golfers Use Pine Tar? (Everything To Know)

 Grip sprays are similarly permitted in rule 4.3b(5) of the Rules of Golf.

-Again, the rule pretty broadly allows for golfers to add stickiness to the handle of the club.
-Where the rules are more concerned about equipment enhancement is in the use of equipment that artificially reduces the skill needed to hit good golf shots and using the equipment in some way besides its intended use.
+Again, the rule allows golfers to add stickiness to the club handle.
+The rules are more concerned about equipment enhancement in using equipment that artificially reduces the skill needed to hit good golf shots and using the equipment in some way besides its intended use.

 To be safe, look for products with explicit statements regarding legality on the golf course.